Garadaghly, Nagorno-Karabakh

-Garadaghly (Qaradağlı) or Varanda (Վարանդա) is a village de facto in the Martuni Province of the breakaway Republic of Artsakh, de jure in the Khojavend District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
+Garadaghly (Qaradağlı) or Varanda (Վարանդա) is a village in the Khojavend District of Azerbaijan, in the region of Nagorno-Karabakh.
 The village had an Azerbaijani-majority population prior to their expulsion during the First Nagorno-Karabakh War.

 History

 During the Soviet period, the village was part of the Martuni District of the Nagorno-Karabakh Autonomous Oblast.

-In early February 1992, during the First Nagorno-Karabakh War, Armenian forces captured the village as well as the villages of Malibeyli (Ajapnyak) and Aghdaban.
+In early February 1992, during the First Nagorno-Karabakh War, Armenian forces captured the village as well as the villages of Malibeyli and Aghdaban.
 Their inhabitants were expelled, resulting in the death of at least 99 civilians and 140 injuries.
 The attack on the village resulted in the deaths of more than 20 people and the injuries of 15 others.
 According to the State Commission [sic] of the Republic of Azerbaijan on Prisoners of War, Hostages, and Missing Persons, 26 citizens of Azerbaijan have been reported missing since Armenian forces captured the village.

 Following the First Nagorno-Karabakh War, the village has been administrated as part of the Martuni Province of the Republic of Artsakh.